 Then and now

-More than a century after Bakelite’s introduction, Earth and its occupants still struggle with air and water pollution, emissions from coal and fossil fuels and species extinction – some of this due to our use, and misuse, of plastic.
+More than a century after Bakelite’s introduction, Earth and its occupants still struggle with air and water pollution, emissions from coal and fossil fuels13 and species extinction – some of this due to our use, and misuse, of plastic.

 It’s not all negative though.
 The timeline below presents a brief history of plastic: technological advances, societal and environmental impacts and some of the initiatives helping us rethink how we use plastics.